Eislyn2911/Maid-Booking-App/README.md

 # Maid-Booking-App

-Developed a Maid Booking App that provides maid services where users can perform functions related to booking a maid, and admins can perform functions related to maid and client management.
+Provides maid services where users can perform functions related to booking a maid, and admins can perform functions related to maid and client management.

 • Responsible for developing features for User, Admin and Client class.